FriendsOfSymfony/FOSUserBundle/Resources/doc/adding_invitation_registration.rst

 early stage of a project.
 User enter their invitation code in order to register.

-Invitation model
+Invitation Model
 ----------------

-First we need to add the invitation entity.
+First, we need to add the ``Invitation`` entity.
 An invitation is represented by a unique code/identifier generated in the constructor:

 .. code-block:: php

-    <?php

     namespace Acme\UserBundle\Entity;